pdjr-signalk/pdjr-skplugin-meta-injector/README.md

 Signal K path and a value which specifies the metadata object for this path.

-File-system backed resource providers (like the Signal K default plugin) instantiate a resource type as a folder and each resource as a JSON text file.
+The Signal K resources-provider plugin instantiates a resource type as a folder and each resource as a JSON text file.
-Supplying metadata to initialise a Signal K key requires that an appropriately named text file containing the required metadata is placed in the metadata resource folder.
+With this provider, supplying metadata to initialise a Signal K key only demands that an appropriately named text file containing the required metadata is placed in the metadata resource folder.
-Metadata text files can be created and maintained by hand using either an external text editor or the plugin configuration interface or can be generated programmatically and added to the metadata resource type using either the Signal K resourcesApi or the plugin's custom HTTP API.
+Metadata text files can be created and maintained by hand (using an external text editor or the plugin configuration interface) or programmatically (using the resources-provider and/or plugin interfaces).

 When __pdjr-skplugin-metadata__ starts, each metadata resource in the metadata resource type is loaded into the Signal K data store.